 It has to be said, as a base Auckland is possibly second to none.
 Spectacular Islands, the Hauraki Gulf, remote black sand beaches and rainforest all within an hour of the city centre.
 And in the city itself, bungy jumping, the skytower, great shopping and nightlife!

 “The Te Papa Museum in Wellington does not bore you to death.
 It’s modern and exhibits exhibitions that people are interested in, there is even an outdoor garden and wildlife centre.”

 “Wellingtonians are the most laid back compared to other cities.
 There’s a good mix of business people in suits as well as funky artsy people doing all sorts of creative things.”

 At the end of this discussion I’m none the wiser as to which city should claim to be New Zealands best city.
+For me personally I prefer Auckland, but then I live here and I find that Wellingtons nickname “Windy Welly” is a bit too on point.
 Essentially it totally depends on what you’re looking for and what you want to do.
 If you’re looking for adventure activities then you should head to Auckland.
 If you’re looking for culture then Wellington has the edge.
 If you want a bit of everything then either city would do!